Multi-Cycle Assignment Problems with Rotational Diversity: Introduction

-We present an optimization model that combines profits and affinities, a metric to describe the state of rotation, into a single optimization criterion.
+We develop an method, that combines profits and affinities, a metric to describe the state of rotation, into a single optimization criterion.
 Solving this model incrementally, that is, at each cycle, allows to control rotational diversity.
 A central component for this control is the strategy, that defines how profits and affinities are combined.
+Processwise, the method is split into two sub-problems: The outer problem which augments the original profit maximization objective with additional information about the state of rotational diversity, while the inner problem solves the adjusted general assignment problem in a single execution of the solver for the assignment problem.

+Part of the technical contribution is the presentation of five strategies for this combination of values.
+All of these strategies can be further combined with a \textit{Limited Assignment} extension, that restricts the possible assignments between tasks and agents with the goal to more rigorously enforce the solver to produce diverse solutions.
+Using Limited Assignment increases the ability to maintain rotational diversity, but with a trade-off in profit.

-We discuss five strategies for this combination of values and evaluate them on two case studies.
-A first case study is a multi-cycle extension of the multiple knapsack problem, and the second is a real-world case study of test case selection and assignment problem (TCSA), originating from the problem of testing software for robotic systems.
-Our results show that rotation is achieved while sacrificing less than 4\,\% of the original goal of profit maximization in TCSA.
+As part of the experimental evaluation, three case studies are considered.
+The first case study is a multi-cycle extension of the multiple knapsack problem, and in the second, the multiple subset sum problem is considered in a multi-cycle environment (MCMSSP).
+The third case study is a real-world case study of test case selection and assignment problem (TCSA), originating from the software engineering domain.
+Our results show that in all case studies rotational diversity can be effectively maintained by the introduced method, while sacrificing only a small percentage of the original goal of profit maximization, e.g. less than 4\,\% in TCSA.

+In previous work \cite{Spieker2019}, we introduced the problem of rotational diversity in multi-cycle assignment problems and presented initial strategies to address the problem for the first time.
+This paper builds upon the existing results with additional insights and explanations, as well as an extended experimental evaluation.
+We furthermore introduce the Limited Assignment, which enforces diversity through manipulating the compatibility between tasks and agents.
+This extended strategy can be combined with any of the previous approaches and shows to be effective to further improve the rotational diversity in our experiments.

+The remainder of this paper is structured as follows: \secref{sec:relwork} gives an overview on the related work in the area of general assignment problems, assignments under uncertainty and alternative approaches to our method, then \secref{sec:problem} introduces and formalizes the problem of multi-cycle assignment with rotational diversity.
+Our method to approach rotational diversity is presented in \secref{sec:approach} along with the six evaluated strategies.
+In \secref{sec:experiments}, we perform an experimental evaluation on two case studies before concluding the paper with a final discussion in \secref{sec:conclusion}.